 B2B marketing is always evolving.
 Every year, businesses test new tactics and update old strategies.
 But I’ve been doing this long enough to know that the more things change, the more they stay the same.

-With that in mind, here are 5 B2B marketing trends your business should focus on for 2019 – and why they might not be as new as you think.
+With that in mind, here are five 2019 B2B marketing trends your business should focus on – and why they might not be as new as you think.

 Yes, you need to have an opinion.
 And you most certainly need a distinctive voice to stand out.
 Most importantly, you need to be willing to share valuable information, IP and insight – and not be sales-y, at all.